apify/apify-cli/CONTRIBUTING.md

 Only users with access to [apify-cli package](https://www.npmjs.com/package/apify-cli) can publish new version.

+Release of new versions is managed by GitHub Actions.
+On pushes to the master branch, prerelease versions are automatically produced.
+Latest releases are triggered manually through the GitHub release tool.
+After creating a release there, Actions will automatically produce the latest version of the package.

 1. Before publishing new version you have to generate and commit production `npm-shrinkwrap.json` `npm run prod-shrinkwrap`
 NOTE: File `package-lock.json` will be completely ignored during package publishing.
 Using `npm-shrinkwrap.json` will correctly lock dependencies.